LizzieeLovett/classic-cakes/README.md

 ## Overview

 A website for a small local cake shop owner based in Northamptonshire.
-The website features a home page with information about the shop and testimonials, a gallery of prior work, a page to enquire about baking lessons including video examples and a contact page with location details and a form for general enquiries.
+The website features a home page with information about the shop and testimonials, a gallery of prior work, a page to enquire about baking lessons including a video example and a contact page with location details and a form for general enquiries.
 For this website, the primary goal is to persuade potential customers to make contact with the shop via the lessons or contact page.